6 Fundamental Adult Learning Principles For Effective Employee Development

 What is the Basic Concept of Adult Learning (andragogy)?

 The basic concept of adult learning, also known as andragogy, refers to the method and practice of teaching adult learners.
 Unlike traditional pedagogy, which focuses on teaching children, andragogy takes into account the unique needs and experiences of adults.
-Let’s have a look at some of the core principles and concepts of adult learning:
+Let’s have a look at some of the core principles of adult learning and understand what is an adult learner:

 1. Self-Directed Learning